frapeti/pocket_printer/README.md

 3. Click the print button to send the content to your PAX printer
 4. Wait for the printing process to complete

+## Android Print Service

+The app includes a system-level print service for Android 6.0 and above.
+This allows the app to:
+- Appear in the system print menu
+- Handle print jobs from other apps
+- Manage print queue and status
+- Support multiple print formats

 ## Permissions

 The app requires the following permissions:
 - Storage access (for selecting images from gallery)
+- Print service permission (for Android print service)

 ## Support